SeanPietersen/SeanPietersen/README.md

 ### Hi there 👋

- - 🎓 I'm a recent graduate from the North West University BSc in Physics and Computer Science.
+ - 🎓 I'm currently working as a Software Engineer
- - 💻 I'm currently building my C# knowledge.
  - 📨 How you can reach me: seanpietersen7@gmail.com

 <!--